 As this is an important issue for us, you can find detailed information here.

 Nutrionally, how is pasture-raised meat better than coventionally raised meat?

 Pasture-raised meat and eggs are healthful!
-For a basic primer visit here, or to a more lengthy answer visit here.
+For a basic primer visit here, or for a more lengthy answer visit here.

 How many acres is Schacht Farm?

 How many people work on Schacht Farm?

 Several.
-The farm represents the work of so many friends and family members.
-These kind souls do everything from unloading tons (literally!) of pork into the walk-in to wrangling turkeys in the dark before processing...and almost always with smiles on their faces.
+The farm represents the work of many friends and family members.
+These kind souls do everything from unloading tons (literally!) of pork into the walk-in to wrangling broilers for processing, almost always with smiles on their faces.

 Do you allow visitors?